phfigueiredocamelo/UpTime/README.md

 * NPM

 ## Testing
-* Run `npm i` and then `jest`
+* Run `npm i` and then `npm run test`

 ## Running
 Execute in order the following commands under root directory:
-`npm i` , `docker-compose build` and `docker-compose up`
+`npm i` (if don't yet) , `docker-compose build` and `docker-compose up` Once averything is up go to play!

 ## Play
-The main object here is to provide a way to date a Dungeon for two entities (Curandeiras e Guerreiros).
+The main object here is to provide a way to date a Dungeon for two entities (Curandeira e Guerreiro).
 Once you have created a Curandeira you can call for available time slots.
 After that you can create a Guerreiro and than call endpoint Agendamentos to finally date a Dungeon given entities "id's", date and time slot option.

 All endpoint calls is described below in order as CURL for convenience:

+> Don't forget `apelidoGuerreiro`, `apelidoCurandeira` and an available option (a period) to give those for to create a Doungeon

 ### Create Curandeira
-`onlineEntre`: describe a period witch Curandeira will be online every day.
+`onlineEntre`: describes a period witch Curandeira will be online every day.
 This example is 8:30 until 12:30.
 ```
 curl --location --request POST 'localhost:3000/curandeiras' \
 --header 'Content-Type: application/json' \